Understand The DUI Laws In Washington When You Are Facing Criminal Charges

 Many people are now aware that while Marijuana is legal to consume (if you are over 21 years of age) it is illegal to drive under the influence of THC.
 Much like .08 of alcohol is presumed to affect your driving, 5 ng of THC is presumed to affect your driving too.
 Unlike .08 for alcohol, there are NO studies supporting the 5 ng standard.
 Marijuana was illegal so they could not study it.
 Many experts are of the opinion that a driver could easily still have 5 ng of THC in their blood from consuming marijuana the day before.

 Many people do not know that ANY substance in your system, legal or otherwise, from methamphetamine to prescription Ambien, can be the basis for a DUI charge if law enforcement believes it affected your ability to control a motor vehicle.
 Even if you are taking the medication as prescribed.
-The attorneys are Smith & White, PLLC have a unique defense to prescription DUIs stemming from old case law related to the mens rea, mental state, required to commit a crime.
+The attorneys at The Law Offices of Smith & White, PLLC, have a unique defense to prescription DUIs stemming from old case law related to the mens rea, mental state, required to commit a crime.
 And frankly, many prosecutor’s offices are not familiar with the effects of prescription medication to know if the perceived “bad driving” is even a result of that medicine or something unrelated.
-Let the DUI defense attorneys at Smith & White educate them for you.
+Let the DUI defense attorneys at The Law Offices of Smith & White, PLLC, educate them for you.

-If you have charged with a crime of driving while under the influence or physical control, you need an attorney with the compassion to hear your side of the case and the passion to defend you in court than contact our office.
+If you have been charged with a crime of driving while under the influence or physical control, you need an attorney with the compassion to hear your side of the case and the passion to defend you in court than contact our office.
+Come to our Law Office for an intake with our Tacoma DUI defense lawyers, call the mainline at 253-363-8662 or contact us online.